 (d) any court order in relation to exclusion of persons from the hearing of the proceedings.

 [Section 90 inserted by No. 8 of 2003 s.
-49.]
+49; amended by No. 34 of 2004 s.
+251.]

 Division 3 — Exchange and preservation of adoptions information

-91. Family Court to provide information to Director-General
+91. Family Court to provide information to CEO

-The registrar of the Court is to give to the Director-General such information from the records under the registrar’s control as the Director-General certifies in writing is required by the Director-General for the purposes of this Act.
+The registrar of the Court is to give to the CEO such information from the records under the registrar’s control as the CEO certifies in writing is required by the CEO for the purposes of this Act.

+[Section 91 amended by No. 34 of 2004 s.
+251.]

-92. Registrar to provide information to Director-General
+92. Registrar to provide information to CEO

-(1) The Registrar is to give to the Director-General such information from the Register as the Director-General certifies in writing is required by the Director-General for the purposes of this Act.
+(1) The Registrar is to give to the CEO such information from the Register as the CEO certifies in writing is required by the CEO for the purposes of this Act.

-(2) If the Registrar receives information that a person has died, and it appears from the Register that the person was an adoptee, the Registrar is to inform the Director-General of the adoptee’s death.
+(2) If the Registrar receives information that a person has died, and it appears from the Register that the person was an adoptee, the Registrar is to inform the CEO of the adoptee’s death.

 (3) In this section —